What Is a data lakehouse? | Blog | Fivetran

 • Lower costs: The streamlined architecture also lowers costs.

 • Eliminate redundant data: Since data is unified in a lakehouse, redundant copies of data are no longer necessary.
-This reduces storage requirements and makes governance easier.
+This reduces storage requirements and simplifies governance.

 Data lakehouses have a bright future

 The data lakehouse was first announced by Databricks in 2017, eventually becoming an open-source project aimed at bringing reliability to data lakes.
-In the years since, other major cloud platform providers have begun to offer the same architecture.
+In the years since, other major cloud platform providers have begun to offer the same architecture, and it is rapidly becoming a common standard for data storage.

 Data lakehouses are ideal for the following use cases: